BUYER'S GUIDE

 Negotiating on EICR Results

 An Unsatisfactory EICR is one of the clearest grounds for renegotiating a property purchase.
-Electrical remedial work is quantifiable and quotable — unlike damp or structural issues, where costs are harder to pin down, an electrician can give a firm quote for the remedial work identified by the EICR.
+Electrical remedial work is quantifiable and quotable — unlike damp or structural issues, where costs are harder to pin down, an electrician can give a firm quote for the work the EICR identifies.

-• Get written quotes before negotiating — obtain two or three written quotes for the remedial work from NICEIC or NAPIT registered electricians.
-Present these to the vendor's solicitor as evidence.
+Obtain two or three written quotes for the remedial work from registered electricians and present them to the vendor's solicitor as evidence.
 A quote is far more persuasive than a verbal estimate.

-• Factor in disruption costs — a rewire is not just about the electrician's fee.
-Redecoration, replastering, temporary accommodation, and the practical disruption of living through a rewire all add cost.
-Factor these into your negotiation.
+A rewire is not only the electrician's fee.
+Redecoration, replastering, temporary accommodation and the practical disruption of living through it all add cost.
+Put those in the number you take to the vendor.

-• Solicitor's retention — for significant remedial works, your solicitor can arrange a contractual retention — part of the purchase price held until the work is completed and certified.
-This is particularly useful if the vendor agrees to carry out the work but you want assurance it will actually be done.
+For significant works, your solicitor can arrange a contractual retention — part of the purchase price held back until the work is completed and certified.
+Useful where the vendor agrees to do the work but you want assurance it actually happens.

 07 · Buyer's Guide